Konicai/TABcrashes/README.md

-# TABissues
 Records of conflicts between GeyserMC and TAB